skypto/content-md/dev-knowledge/05-the-internet.md

 3. Read up on the [differences](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/Pages_sites_servers_and_search_engines#Summary) between a webpage, web server and a search engine.
 4. Watch this [Google short](https://www.youtube.com/watch?v=BrXPcaRlBqo&feature=youtu.be) explaining what a web browser is; then find out what web browser you are using right [now](https://whatbrowser.org/).
 5. Now read about how one part of the web [interacts with another](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/How_the_Web_works#Clients_and_servers) and [read](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/What_is_a_domain_name#How_does_a_DNS_request_work) or [watch](https://www.youtube.com/watch?v=72snZctFFtA&feature=youtu.be&t=45s) a DNS request in action.

+___
+### Protocols
+Just like specs and code, protocols allow computers communicate accross networks.
+Everything is communicated by protocols.

+For modern web developers the two most common protocols are JSON and HTTP.
+[JSON](https://www.w3schools.com/js/js_json_intro.asp) is javascript object literals where everything is a string.
+[HTTP](https://sidewaysdictionary.com/#/term/http) is more complicated, read on.
+___

 HTTP: Request/response cycle
 ---